1986 Ph.D., Geography, University of Toronto, Canada

 1976 L.L.B.
 Honors (2nd Class, 2nd Division), Law, University of Canterbury, New Zealand

 John P. Wilson, Ph.D., is Professor of Spatial Sciences and Sociology in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California (USC) where he is founding director of the Spatial Sciences Institute.
-He also holds adjunct appointments as Professor in the School of Architecture, the Keck School of Medicine of USC’s Department of Medicine, and the Viterbi School of Engineering’s Departments of Computer Science and Civil & Environmental Engineering.
+He also holds adjunct appointments as Professor in the School of Architecture, the Keck School of Medicine of USC’s Department of Preventive Medicine, and the Viterbi School of Engineering’s Departments of Computer Science and Civil & Environmental Engineering.

 His research focuses on the modeling of environmental systems and makes extensive use of GIS software tools, fieldwork, spatial analysis techniques, and computer models.
 He has published numerous books and articles on these topics, including two edited volumes, Terrain Analysis: Principles and Applications (John Wiley and Sons, 2000) and the Handbook of Geographic Information Science (Blackwell Publishers, 2007), and Environmental Applications of Digital Terrain Modeling (John Wiley and Sons, 2018).
 Much of this work is collaborative and cross-disciplinary with the goal of improving knowledge and understanding of the factors linking society, the environment and human health.